Felisa Rincón de Gautier was the first woman to be elected Mayor of a capital city in the Americas.

 This vintage WPA poster, “Smoke over Des Moines – WHY,” highlights the environmental challenges Des Moines faced in the 1930s.
 The poster’s bold, block letters and dark, swirling smog backdrop effectively capture the issue at hand.
 Created as part of the WPA’s art program, the poster aimed to educate and engage citizens on pressing community matters.

-Step Back in Time with Beautifully Restored Map of Des Moines, Iowa from 1868
+Beautifully Restored Map of Des Moines, Iowa from 1868

 Explore the streets and landmarks of Des Moines as they appeared in 1868.
 This meticulously restored map by A. Ruger showcases the city’s early development, including the Capitol, schools, churches, and transportation hubs.